mjordan/islandora_restricted_datastreams/README.md

 ## Overview

-The original use case for this module is that site admins wanted to store potentially sensitive information in a special datastream.
-They did, however, want to allow users of a particular role to access the datastream.
+The original use case for this module was that site admins wanted to store potentially sensitive information in a special datastream.
+However, they did want to allow users of a particular role to access the datastream.

-The module provides a relatively light-weight way to control access to specific datastreams.
+The module provides a relatively lightweight way to control access to specific datastreams.
 It does this by relying on Drupal's access control mechanisms and does not use XACML policies.

 ## Requirements